AUGUSTIN KELVIN HOLDER

-Augustin Kelvin Holder’s professional development was shaped by taking art classes throughout my undergraduate studies at the University of the Virgin Islands, the University of Alaska, and the University of Hawaii.
-I continued to engage in my art education and theory at the Art Students League of New York, and independent studies at MOMA and The Brooklyn Museum.
+Augustin Kelvin Holder’s professional development was shaped by taking art classes throughout his undergraduate studies at the University of the Virgin Islands, the University of Alaska, and the University of Hawaii.
+He continued to engage in his art education and theory at the Art Students League of New York, and independent studies at MOMA and The Brooklyn Museum.

 "Painting for me has always been a natural selection.
 I will share an anecdote…